---

 Users only see the consent page the first time they authorize your app, and if you add new scopes and permissions to your app.
 On subsequent sign-ins, Vercel redirects them immediately to your callback URL with a new authorization code.

-To force users to see the consent page again, include prompt=consent in your authorization request.
-Learn more in the Authorization Endpoint documentation.
+To force users to see the consent page again, include `prompt=consent` in your authorization request.
+Learn more in the [Authorization Endpoint](/docs/sign-in-with-vercel/authorization-server-api#authorization-endpoint) documentation.